 - Student Government Association (SGA) Fee – This fee is used to support activities sponsored by the Student Government Association.

-- Technology Fee – This is used to defray the cost of the College’s student information system, web services, internet access, and email services, as well as blended, mobile, active and online learning.
+- Technology Fee – This is used to defray the cost of the University’s student information system, web services, internet access, and email services, as well as blended, mobile, active and online learning.

 - Testing Fee - Testing fees are used to defray costs associated with specific testing for certain courses.